Scala NW

 What are the biggest challenges you face in treating patients with SUD?

 "As a pharmacist, I think there's a lot of confusion on the provider end as far as what you are legally allowed to do now—there's been some changes in the law as far as who can prescribe what and for how long.
 That's usually the biggest challenge.
-You know stigma is always a thing but I want to say that it's less stigma and more lack of knowledge."
+You know stigma is always a thing but it's less stigma and more lack of knowledge."

 Prototype User Testing